 Protect Your Software Idea via the Copyright

 Copyright is probably the first thing that comes to one’s mind when we talk about the measures that help to protect intellectual property from being stolen.
 Copyright guarantees that the law will protect your right to own an idea.
 It goes into effect right after you start creating the product.
 You can’t copyright an abstract idea since copyright protects the so-called expression of your work.
 Regarding software, it means that you can protect the source code or UI elements of your app.
 Copyright will protect your idea in case if someone creates an exact copy of your code.
-If someone creates a product that looks extremely similar to yours, copyright protects you as well, but it will be pretty hard to prove that your rights were violated in such case.
+If someone creates a product that looks extremely similar to yours, copyright protects you as well, but it will be pretty hard to prove that your rights were violated in this case.

 When you hold the copyright that protects your idea, you’re free to do whatever you want with your software product.
 You can distribute it, create derivative software, share, and make copies.
 Copyright terms may vary.
 Sometimes it’s possible to use copyrighted software for nonprofit and educational purposes.
 The duration of copyright protection of your idea depends on the laws of a particular country.
 For example, in the United States, it can protect the invention from being stolen for the lifetime of the author plus 70 years.
 Copyrighting the idea is a relatively inexpensive way to protect your product comparing to the other options.
 Copyright can be considered as the most common approach to protection against direct copying.